Focus on nursing home workers amid continued virus outbreaks

 “The only way for it to get in is through us, because we’re basically locked down right now, and we’re being very careful,” he said.

-Mark Pennington, president of the American Health Care Association, said officials were slow from the start to help prepare and protect the country’s 14,000 skilled nursing and assisted living facilities.
+Mark Parkinson, president of the American Health Care Association, said officials were slow from the start to help prepare and protect the country’s skilled nursing and assisted living facilities.
 While the initial focus was on urgent hospital needs, workers in these centers struggled for weeks with a lack of personal protective equipment and limited testing.

-“The inability to access a sufficient supply of masks has made it virtually impossible to stop the virus inside of buildings,” Pennington said.
+“The inability to access a sufficient supply of masks has made it virtually impossible to stop the virus inside of buildings,” Parkinson said.

 The organization is also pushing for expanded, rapid testing for all facility residents and workers because many can still carry the virus without showing symptoms.